-- A. A demonstration of recent academic ability must be determined by one of the following: - Students must have achieved a minimum grade point average (GPA) of at least a 3.0 in their last 12 semester units, or - at least a 2.5 in their last 18 semester units, or - at least a 2.0 in their last 24 semester units, - completed at a college in the Santa Clarita Community College District or any regionally accredited college or university. - B. At least 2 calendar years have elapsed from the time the substandard grade to be disregarded was completed.
+- A. A demonstration of recent academic ability must be determined by one of the following: - Students must have achieved a minimum grade

+- point average (GPA) of at least a 3.0 in their last 12 semester units (or 18 quarter units), or - at least a 2.5 in their last 18 semester units (or 27 quarter units), or - at least a 2.0 in their last 24 semester units (or 36 quarter units), completed at College of the Canyons or any regionally-accredited college or university. - B. At least 2 (two) calendar years have elapsed from the time the substandard grade to be disregarded was completed.

-Courses with substandard grades will have the units and grade points earned during such a semester disregarded.
-If another accredited college has acted to remove previous coursework from consideration in computing the grade point average, such action shall be honored in terms of its policy.
+If a student qualifies for academic renewal based on college coursework completed at another regionally-accredited college or university, the student must first request official transcripts to be sent directly to College of the Canyons Admissions Office prior to submitting an academic renewal request.
+If another accredited college has acted to remove previous coursework from consideration in computing the grade point average such action shall be honored in terms of its policy.